rzanoli/synaptic/README.md

 Where:
 - content is the text string to classify
-- modelFileName is the model generated during the classifier training phase (it consists of all the 3 files generated during the training phase: .model, .model.features.index, .model.labels.index).
+- modelFileName is the model generated during the classifier training phase (it consists of all the 3 files generated during the training phase: modelFileName, modelFileName.features.index, modelFileName.labels.index that have to stay in the same directory).

 ## API Instructions

-SYNAPTIC has been developed as a Maven project and after getting its Java Distribution as explained above, you first need to install its maven artifact into your local maven repository (i.e., m2), and then put the following dependency into the project file (i.e., pom.xml) of your java project.
+SYNAPTIC has been developed as a Maven project and after getting its java Source Distribution as explained above, you first need to install its maven artifact into your local maven repository (i.e., m2), and then put the following dependency into the project file (i.e., pom.xml) of your java project.

 ```
 <dependency>